Using New Relic Nozzle for PCF

 Events from all PCF deployments end up in PcfFirehoseEvent.
 If you collect events from multiple PCF environments, you can use pcfDomain and pcfInstanceIp metrics to distunguish between events from different PCF deploments (either in a WHERE clause or by FACETing the events by pcfDomain).

-Please contact your New Relic representative to import pre-built nozzle dashboards to your New Relic account.
+Contact your New Relic representative to import pre-built nozzle dashboards to your New Relic account.